-We study the impact of gender norms on the distribution of paid and unpaid labor between women and men in an intra-household bargaining model featuring endogenous social norms.
-In contrast to the previous literature, which assumes a homogeneous social norm, agents are connected via explicitly modeled social networks and accordingly face heterogeneous perceptions of gender norms.
-In our model, social pressure to conform to gender norms exacerbates gender inequalities in the distribution of paid and unpaid labor that may result from a gender pay gap or gender-specific preferences.
-However, we show that the behavior of agents connected in different standardized social networks is significantly closer to a situation in which agents face no social pressure than in a scenario in which the whole of society perceives homogeneous gender norms.
-This is particularly true if agents are more likely to form connections to other agents that have similar preferences.
+We study a bargaining model with endogenous gender norms.
+Agents are heterogeneous in their wage rates and preferences, but seek to conform to the behavior of their social reference group.
+In contrast to the previous literature, which assumes a homogeneous social norm, agents are connected through explicitly modeled social networks and thus face heterogeneous gender norms.
+In our model, social pressure to conform to gender norms exacerbates gender inequalities in the distribution of paid and unpaid labor resulting from a gender pay gap or gender-specific preferences.
+However, a heterogeneous norm causes agents to act significantly different from - and, on average, more egalitarian than - a homogenous norm.
+The differences are particularly strong if agents are more likely connected with others who have similar preferences.
+Our findings suggest that technological revolutions such as social media could impact the intra-household division of labor by changing the social reference group of individuals.